 What I'm looking for

 I represent fiction and non-fiction for children and for adults.

-I'm currently seeking middle grade and young adult fiction, especially with diverse points of view, or a STEM tie-in.
+I'm currently seeking middle grade and young adult fiction and graphic novels, especially with diverse #ownvoices points of view, or a STEM tie-in.
 I also want general adult fiction and women’s fiction.
 I’d love to find an original women's novel that would inspire the next smart and funny chick flick.
 I also represent a select number of established illustrators and picture book authors.
 I’d love a fresh non-gory ghost story for any age.
 I’m fascinated with hidden treasures, artifacts and with discovering ancient civilizations right beneath our feet.
 I’m a huge fan of folklore and fairy tales, and, while I wouldn’t want a retelling, I always enjoy those elements woven into a story in a unique way.
 Overall, books that are original, moving and/or hilarious are especially welcome.

 I represent non-fiction for children and for adults.
 For children’s, I’m open to most non-fiction subjects, especially ones that fit into my interests (see above).

-In the adult realm, I want memoirs with strong voices and unique, inspiring stories (especially foodie memoirs, or ones with a celebrity or pop culture connection).
+In the adult realm, I want memoirs with strong voices and unique, inspiring stories (including foodie memoirs, or ones with a celebrity or pop culture connection).
 In non-fiction, I’m seeking narrative non-fiction, pop culture, history (little known or unique view of well-known), science and technology for the rest of us, art, biography (especially unknown/little known sides of well-known people), parenting, cooking and food, health and wellness, lifestyle, advice and relationships, and personal finance.